New, more infectious strain of Covid-19 now dominates global cases of virus

 “Data provided by our team in Sheffield suggested that the new strain was associated with higher viral loads in the upper respiratory tract of patients with Covid-19, meaning the virus’s ability to infect people could be increased.

 “Fortunately at this stage, it does not seem that viruses with D614G cause more severe disease.

 Dr Thushan de Silva

 Senior Clinical Lecturer in Infectious Diseases at the University of Sheffield

 Dr Bette Korber, from the Los Alamos National Laboratory in New Mexico, was the lead author of the study.
 She said: “It is possible to track SARS-CoV-2 (Covid-19) evolution globally because researchers worldwide are rapidly making their viral sequence data available through the GISAID viral sequence database.
 Currently tens of thousands of sequences are available through this project, and this enabled us to identify the emergence of a variant that has rapidly become the globally dominant form.”

-“It’s remarkable to me,” commented Dr Will Fischer, from Los Alamos National Laboratory and an author on the study.
-“That this increase in infectivity was detected by careful observation of sequence data alone, and that our experimental colleagues could confirm it with live virus in such a short time.”
+“It’s remarkable to me,” commented Dr Will Fischer, from Los Alamos National Laboratory and an author on the study, said: “That this increase in infectivity was detected by careful observation of sequence data alone, and that our experimental colleagues could confirm it with live virus in such a short time.”

 The researchers will continue to monitor other mutations in the virus to help fight Covid-19 at a global level.

 The results demonstrate our research and impact excellence across a broad range of disciplines and confirm that our research is having a significant positive impact on lives across the globe.